 Orientation will begin precisely at the time listed on your schedule.
-We recommend that you try to arrive a few minutes early.
+We recommend that you arrive a few minutes early.
 If you arrive after the exam has begun, you will have to contact your Dean for permission to reschedule your exam.

-Please wear your white coat and bring your student ID badge.
+Wear your white coat and bring your student ID badge.
 The only piece of medical equipment you may bring is your stethoscope.
 All other necessary equipment is provided in the examination rooms; in each room, you will have access to a reflex hammer, a tuning fork, tongue depressors, cotton swabs, and an otoscope/opthalmoscope.

 ON EXAM DAY

 At each station, you will interact with a standardized patient, either face-to-face or over the phone.
-You will be asked to communicate in a patient-centered manner to elicit a pertinent history of the patient’s chief complaint.
+You will be asked to communicate in a patient-centered manner to elicit a relevant history for the patient’s chief complaint.

-You should introduce yourself as a 3rd year medical student but should interact with the standardized patients as though you were an intern with primary responsibility for the care of each patient.
-Do not defer decision-making to others.
-At or near the end of the encounter, you are expected to let the patient know what your impressions are and what next steps they should expect in terms of your initial plans for diagnostic studies to evaluate the diagnoses you are considering.
+You should introduce yourself as a 3rd-year medical student who has the responsibility to provide care to the patient you are seeing.
+At or near the end of the encounter, you are expected to let the patient know what your impressions are and what next steps they should expect, in terms of your plans for initial diagnostic studies to evaluate the diagnoses you are considering.
 Do not defer decision-making to others.

 Please refer to the following for more information and sample notes: